By Thomas Shayon Harrell

 Learning professionals and their beloved learning management systems (LMS) were no longer the center of the learning and development universe.
 Frankly, this was a blow to my professional ego, and I wondered if I’d taken on a new role that would cease to exist in five years.

 A few features of the industry informed this interpretation:

 - The speed of change at my company

 - The rate at which our employees pursued independent and self-directed learning

 - The fact that the LMS forced employees to put aside pressing work when they needed to learn something

 Then, it clicked.

-I began sharing my thoughts with the larger learning and development (L&D) community on various podcasts and blogs, including The BizLibrary Podcast, LeadX, Invest Human, and The CORE Results.
+I began sharing my thoughts with the larger L&D community on various podcasts and blogs, including The BizLibrary Podcast.
 The idea was simple: build a learning ecosystem.
-When I Googled that phrase nearly four years ago, only a few results appeared.
+When I Googled that phrase awhile ago, only a few results appeared.
 That’s no longer the case today.

 And yet, the question remains: what is a learning ecosystem, and why should L&D professionals care?

 A learning ecosystem is a comprehensive suite of learning solutions that give learners choice and flexibility.
 The ecosystem extends well beyond the walls of a traditional LMS, and it supercharges employees’ self-directed learning.